yokolet/curriculum.v2/outline/setup_win8.md

 your install and setup are all completed!

 ### Troubleshooting

 * If you receive errors while running Light Table about Java or JDK, these may be resolved by finishing the installation of Leiningen first.
 If not, see a TA to look at your environment variables.

+* Leiningen Windows Installer has an issue that it doesn't install lein.bat correctly.
+This causes curl.exe to fail downloading files with th error below.
+Skip the Leiningen Windows Installer.
+Download lein.bat from leiningen.org and run self-installer.

+> error:0307A071:bignum routines:BN_rand_range:too many iterations.